 The term regulation, in its specific legal sense, was first introduced in late 19th-century France to define the jurisdiction and functions of certain institutions responsible for overseeing and organizing private and autonomous activities in specific domains.
 Generally speaking, regulation refers to the deliberate and continuous action of public or private entities-based on predetermined standards-for shaping the conduct of regulated subjects, managing events or processes, or facilitating stakeholder engagement, all to ensure public welfare, interests, and the common good.
-The monitoring and enforcement of such regulation is undertaken either directly by the regulator or by involving relevant stakeholders.
-[4]
+The monitoring and enforcement of such regulation is undertaken either directly by the regulator or by involving relevant stakeholders.^[4]

-Digital regulation, as one of the most pivotal concerns in cyber governance, encompasses a set of norms, policies, institutions, and mechanisms aimed at guiding, overseeing, and organizing the activities, relationships, and consequences emerging from digital technologies and the virtual environment.
-It spans a broad spectrum of legal domains, including regulatory frameworks for artificial intelligence, blockchain technologies, and the
+Digital regulation, as one of the most pivotal concerns in cyber governance, encompasses a set of norms, policies, institutions, and mechanisms aimed at guiding, overseeing, and organizing the activities, relationships, and consequences emerging from digital technologies and the